jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 # MP3-Multimedia
 MP3 files store audio data.
 Most MP3 files have a ID3v2 tag.
 In a ID3v2 there is other data stored - text, images and time stamp information.
 Combining this different data types in a smart war makes it possible to store multimedial user experiances in MP3 files.

-This section presents MP3 samples, containing a ID3v2 tag, that build a multimedial user experiance.
+This section presents MP3 samples, containing a ID3v2 tag, that create a multimedial user experiance.

 Multimedia experiances can be stored in different ways - see (1).